-18 Celebrity Couples Who Found Love After Being Set Up by Friends
+21 Celebrity Couples Who Found Love After Being Set Up by Friends

 "I approve of anything that's going to make Benji happy," she said.
 "I'm going to take responsibility for everything!"

-The couple were set up by Dennings' costar, Beth Behrs, who had been friends with Groban for years.
+The couple were set up by Dennings' costar Beth Behrs, who had been friends with Groban for years.

 "I always wanted to find him the right girl.
 At the time, Kat was in a relationship, so I couldn't.
 Then they happened to both be single for once at the same time," Behrs told People.
+Timing really is everything.
+Unfortunately, things fell apart, and they called it quits in July 2016.

 Vergara's Modern Family costar Jesse Tyler Ferguson introduced the couple at a party, and later gave Manganiello Vergara's phone number to help move things along.
+The genetically-blessed couple has been married for more than two years.

 This infamously short-lived relationship can be traced back to Gwyneth Paltrow.
 The Oscar-winner introduced Gyllenhaal and Swift at a dinner party at her London home.
+The speck of a relationship is rumored to have been the inspiration for two of Swift's songs: “All Too Well” and “We Are Never Ever Getting Back Together.”

-The reality star and basketball player are ridiculously in love and they have a very pushy friend to thank for it.
+The reality star and basketball player have a very pushy friend to thank for their love (and adorable daughter, True).

-"I was put on a blind date with Tristan and that's how [we met]," she explained during the Keeping Up With the Kardashians 10th anniversary special.
+"I was put on a blind date with Tristan and that's how [we met]," Khloé explained during the Keeping Up With the Kardashians 10th anniversary special.
 "Brandon Jennings, who is a basketball player and a friend of mine and Malika [Haqq]'s, was like, 'You're such a good girl, I want to introduce you to someone.'
 I was at the Bel-Air hotel, and [Tristan] came to the dinner.
 I didn't want to go on a blind date, so Brandon kind of ambushed the blind date.
-We just connected.
+We just connected."

-Lauren and William were set up on a blind date for Valentine's Day in 2012.
+The reality TV star and the Something Corporate musician were set up on a blind date for Valentine's Day in 2012.
 "I met my husband when I was 16 and sitting onstage at one of his concerts.
 Ten years later we were set up on a blind date," she wrote on her blog.

 The beautiful Aussies met through their dialect coach, who knew they would hit it off.
 She was right—the couple married in 2010.